alexnathanson/weathermachine/arduino-code/README.md

 ## Communication Protocol & Serial String Structure

 ### From TS to Arduino
 The TS sends all data to the Arduino network as a JSON dictionary in the following format.
+Regardless of what subsystem info is include, all data is broadcast to the entire network.
+This can be changed in the future if it leads to problems.

+`{ lights : [int 0-255]}`

+or for multiple values:

 `{ lights : [int 0-255], tea: [int 0-255],hum:[int 0-255],wind:[int 0-255]}`

-In repeate mode, the main Arduino just sends it along.

-In parse mode, the main Arduino parses the incoming message and only sends it along to the appropriate device

 ### From Arduino to TS

-Because exact sensor data that would get sent from subsystems to TS for archiving isn't available yet, that specific format isn't finalized, but it will probably follow a similar JSON format as above, except messages would be seperated out as individual subsystems like below.
+Because exact sensor data that would get sent from subsystems to TS for archiving isn't available yet, that specific format isn't finalized, but it will probably follow a similar JSON format as above, except messages would be seperated out as individual subsystems like the below theoretical example with 3 different temperature sensors.
+As with communication in the other direction, it is best to reduce the dimension of data if possible.
+So in this example, unless you need to archive all 3 pieces of data it would be best to just send an average.

 `{ tea: {temp1: [int 0-255], temp2: [int 0-255], temp3: [int 0-255]}`